apereo/cas/docs/cas-server-documentation/integration/ADFS-Integration.md

 <a href="https://adfs.example.org/adfs/ls/?wa=wsignout1.0">Logout</a>
 ```

-Alternatively, you may simply instruct CAS to redirect to the above endpoint after logout operations have executed.
+Alternatively, you may instruct CAS to redirect to the above endpoint after logout operations have executed.

 {% include casproperties.html properties="cas.logout." %}